agentultra/lean-4-hackers/index.md

 keyword.
 Each field definition contains a name on the left of the `:` and a type after.

-Lean will generate functions for us based on this structure and introduce them into the current scope.
+When Lean sees a `structure` it will create a new type, _namespace_ (more on them later), and a few functions in that namespace.
 Try adding the following to your source file:

     #check WordCount.mk
     #check WordCount.wordCount